 Supported by managers, our teams first carried out “Value Stream Mapping” on our production flows and “Swimlanes” on our support services.
-These two steps serve to analyse our value chain in order to gain an overview of flows and sources of waste.
+These two steps serve to analyze our value chain in order to gain an overview of flows and sources of waste.
 They enabled the targets, aims and action plans for each improvement area to be established.

-Our project teams have drawn up transformation plans and set up task forces to prepare for the future with a customer-oriented organisation.
+Our project teams have drawn up transformation plans and set up task forces to prepare for the future with a customer-oriented organization.
 The aim is to develop our production processes into self-contained, “One-Piece-Flow” cells with pull system production.

-Team involvement and daily management of these improvement areas have enabled us to implement a large number of effective solutions.
-This approach has vastly increased team involvement and thus strengthened our organization :
+Team involvement and daily management of these improvement areas have enabled us to implement many effective solutions, and many more to come!